mjoshi89/Targaryen/common/README.md

 ## Requirements

-It depends on docker cookbook to manage the docker containers.
+It depends on chef community provided docker cookbook to manage the docker containers.

 e.g.
 ### Platforms